Photo

 Find weather sites via a map

 After any visitor to Mt.
 Rainier National Park decides they want to visit the NP, and they have a list of places to go, their next thought is, "So, what will the weather be like when we're there?"
-To answer that you'll need some information, namely the current data and the forecast.
-And that is the goal of this and the map Web page, to provide you the data, information and links, see bottom of this Web page.
+To answer that you'll need some information, the general pattern, the current data and the latest forecast.
+And that is the goal of this and the map Web page, to provide the general data, the latest data and information and links, see bottom of this Web page.

 Background

 What you need to know is based on the seasons, which divided less by the actual dates of each season and more the common usage, are described below.
-You should adjust your clothes according to what temperatures you acclimated to where you live or have travelled, but it's always best to follow the layer approach to add or remove layers as needed for the temperatures.
-And always bring a rain coat, the protection and temperature level appropriate for the season.
+You should adjust your clothes according to what temperatures you acclimate to where you live or have travelled, but it's always best to follow the layer approach to add or remove layers as needed for the temperatures.
+And always bring a good rain suit, for the protection and temperature level appropriate for the season.

 Seasons

-Spring, March through May to Memorial Day, is the last of the snow accumulation in the NP, usually ending between late march to late May, as seen in the graphs for Paradise, at 5,130 feet, and earlier at lower elevations.
-Any trip in this period should consider encountering snow except in the worst drought years, but always cold temperatures.
+Spring, March through May and Memorial Day, is the last of the snow accumulation in the NP, usually ending between late March to late May, as seen in the graphs for Paradise, at 5,130 feet, and earlier at lower elevations.
+Any trip in this period should consider encountering rare spring snow storm at higher elevations except in the worst drought years, but always cold temperatures.
 The weather slowly warms from mid-to-late April through May with occasional unusual late springs storms.

-Summer is obviously the best time to visit the NP, and also busiest.
+Summer, is obviously the best time to visit the NP, but also busiest.
 The weather from Memorial Day to Labor Day is best described as variable.
 It's not likely you'll be snowed on, but cold and rain are always possibilities, even in July and August, the driest months.
-And being as the elevations are 2,500 and up, it's always cold at night.
+And for the elevations 2,500 and up, it's usually cold at night.
 Your best bet is to prepare for cool to warm daytime temperatures and cool to cold at night.

 Winter, December to April-May, is for those serious about winter.
 The snowpack normally starts in November as the freezing and snow levels falls to the 2,500 elevation early in winter, becoming a seasonal fixture by December.
-After that it's snow, often down to 1,000 feet or lower.
+After that it's snow, often down to the lowest elevation in the NP (1,750 feet).
 It's the time the NP goes into winter recreation rules with seasonal road closures and temporary closures of the Longmire to Paradise road.

 Additional Resources